86Box/docs/hardware/network.rst

 * ``X_to``: Port number on the emulated machine.
 If this directive is missing, use the same port number as the host.

 The host can access forwarded ports through 127.0.0.1 or its own IP address, while other devices on the network can access them through the host's IP address.

+.. note:: The emulated machine's IP address must be set to 10.0.2.15 for port forwarding to work.

 .. rubric:: Example: forward host TCP port 8080 to guest port 80, and host UDP port 5555 to guest port 5555